HIGHLIGHTS-Tennis-French Open day three

 French Open order of play on Tuesday

+Play began in cold conditions under the retractable roof on Court Philippe Chatrier.
+The temperature was hovering around 15 degrees Celsius and showers are forecast throughout the day.

-No U.S. hangover for Thiem as he dispatches Cilic (Reporting by Arvind Sriram in Bengaluru, editing by Ed Osmond)
+World number one Novak Djokovic resumes his pursuit of an 18th Grand Slam title against Sweden's Mikael Ymer.
+(Reporting by Arvind Sriram and Shrivathsa Sridhar in Bengaluru, editing by Ed Osmond)